Moose Jaw Divorce Lawyer

 Criminal Charge

 In extreme cases, you could face criminal charges for failing to pay child support.
+This happens when a parent intentionally avoids their financial responsibilities despite having the ability to pay.

 Interest Charges